 Formal sentencing is set for December 17, 2009 at 10:30am.
 The class B felony of sale of a controlled substance has a range of punishment of five (5) to fifteen (15) years in the Missouri Department of Corrections.
 However, as a prior and persistent felony offender, EDDIE D. BROWN faces a range of punishment of up to thirty (30) years in the Department of Corrections, or life imprisonment for each occurrence.

 Taney County Prosecuting Attorney, Jeffrey M. Merrell announced today that JACOB A. HERRINGTON, dob 3/26/1985 of Tucson, Arizona was sentenced to six (6) years in the Missouri Department of Corrections for the class C felony of assault in the second degree by Taney County Circuit Judge Mark Orr.
 Probation was denied.
 In July of this year JACOB A. HERRINGTON was found guilty of assault in the second degree by a 10-woman, 2-man jury.

-The Taney County prosecutor alleged that on June 4, 2008, JACOB A. HERRINGTON had attempted to cause serious physical injury to another inmate when JACOB A. HERRINGTON held the inmate in a head-lock and punched the other inmate repeatedly with his fists, in the Taney County jail.
+On June 4, 2008 in the Taney County jail, JACOB A. HERRINGTON had attempted to cause serious physical injury to another inmate when JACOB A. HERRINGTON held the inmate in a head-lock and punched him with his fists.
 Taney County jailers witnessed JACOB A. HERRINGTON beating the inmate victim and ordered him to stop.
 However, testimony from witnesses confirmed that JACOB A. HERRINGTON refused to stop beating the inmate victim, and had to be physically pulled away.
 Several other inmates were present in the Taney County jail when the assault occurred, but refused to give statements when questioned by officers.

 « Previous Entries Next Entries »